XiaobiaoDai/NIRPed/README.md

 ---
 In this study, a narrowband near-infrared (NIR) imaging system is developed, combined with LiDAR to obtain nighttime driving scene images and distance information of pedestrian targets in the images, and constructed a large-scale nighttime pedestrian dataset containing distance attributes.
 Unlike VIS, NIR is difficult to detect by human eyes, so it does not affect other road users and is not restricted by traffic laws; narrowband NIR is outside the VIS spectral band and its imaging can greatly weaken the interference of uneven VIS in nighttime driving scenes.
 With the help of supplementary light, narrowband NIR imaging quality will be significantly improved.
 Based on Faster-RCNN, a method to realize pedestrian and its distance joint detection using monocular images is also proposed herein.
 Compared with binocular and traditional monocular DD methods, our method eliminates any restrictions of calibration, assumptions and other conditions, and unifies PD and DD into a single deep CNN network driven by big data, thus it is more robust and can be applied in more complex scenes.
 In the actual application, the system requires only one camera to collect monocular images to realize joint detection, which will greatly reduce the cost of usage and the complexity of data processing.<br>
-**In summary, our contributions are threefold:**<br> (1) A large-scale, competitive and robust narrowband near-infrared nighttime pedestrian dataset containing target distances was constructed as a powerful supplement to NightOwls.<br>
+**In summary, our contributions are threefold:**<br> **(1) A large-scale, competitive and robust narrowband near- infrared nighttime pedestrian dataset containing target distances was constructed as a powerful supplement to NightOwls.**<br>
-(2) Using LiDAR to obtain the precise distances to support distance detection and fine-grained model optimization.<br> (3) Extending the Faster-RCNN to achieve joint detection of pedestrian and its distance in one step.<br>
+**(2) Using LiDAR to obtain the precise distances to support distance detection and fine-grained model optimization.**<br> **(3) Extending the Faster-RCNN to achieve joint detection of pedestrian and its distance in one step.**<br>
  ![img.png](./Fig&Tab/Table1.png)<br>
  ![img.png](./Fig&Tab/FigureS1.png)<br>